-At times we all want to cast further, cover a few extra yards of river with every cast.
+At times we all want to cast farther, cover a few extra yards of river with every cast.
 Maybe reach that submerge log out in the middle.
 There are many reasons why a fisherman might want to cast farther.

-Casting further is not everything
+Casting farther is not everything.

 For every long cast I make, I will make a dozen short ones.

 1) Use the correct weight tackle with the correct rod